 Accounts, cards, and transactions

-Clatri's financial layer covers everything from logging a coffee purchase to tracking investments and debts.
+Clatri's financial layer covers everything from logging a coffee to tracking investments and debts.
 It all starts with your accounts and cards.

 Bank accounts

-You can create accounts in two ways:
+You can create accounts two ways:

 | Type | Typical use |